FPWA's Educational Equity Preschool-to-Workforce Data System &

 Dear Governor Hochul, Senate Majority Leader Sen. Stewart-Cousins, and Assembly Speaker Heastie,

-- Implement equity-focused enrollment funding models that consider total student headcount and provide additional weight to underrepresented and historically underserved students.
+• Implement equity-focused enrollment and performance funding models that provide additional weight to underrepresented and historically underserved students and consider factors like total student headcount and minimum earnings benchmarks.

-NY must lead the way in raising the bar to educational opportunity and access so that children and young people of color and young people from high poverty neighborhoods —and by direct extension their families and communities—can experience unhindered economic opportunity, growth, and security.
-Sincerely,
+New York State can lead the way in raising the bar to educational opportunity and access so that children, young people of color, and young people from high poverty neighborhoods —and by direct extension their families and communities—can experience unhindered economic opportunity, growth, and security.

 cc: Sen. Mayer, Sen. Liu, and Assemblymember Benedetto